Pedestrian Attribute Recognition: A Survey: Deep Neural Networks

-In this subsection, we will review some well-known network architectures in deep learning community which are already or maybe used for the pedestrian attribute recognition task.
+In this subsection, we will review some well-known network architectures in the deep learning community that are already or may be used for the pedestrian attribute recognition task.

 \textbf{LeNet} \cite{lecun1998gradient} is first proposed by Yann LeCun \emph{et al.} in 1998.
 It is first designed for handwritten and machine-printed character recognition, as shown in the website \footnote{\url{http://yann.lecun.com/exdb/lenet/}}.
 The architecture of LeNet can be found in Figure \ref{Network-LeNet}.
-It takes $32 \times 32$ single channel images as inputs and use 2 groups convolutional + max pooling layers to extract its features.
-The classification is done by 2 fully-connected layers and output the distribution of numbers.
+It takes $32 \times 32$ single channel images as inputs and uses 2 groups of convolutional + max pooling layers to extract its features.
+The classification is done by 2 fully-connected layers and outputs the distribution of numbers.

-\textbf{AlexNet} \cite{krizhevsky2012imagenet} is a milestone in deep learning history which is proposed by Alex \emph{et al.} in 2012 and win the ILSVRC-2012 with a TOP-5 test accuracy of 84.6\%.
-AlexNet was much larger than previous CNNs used for computer vision tasks, such as, LeNet.
+\textbf{AlexNet} \cite{krizhevsky2012imagenet} is a milestone in deep learning history which was proposed by Alex \emph{et al.} in 2012 and won the ILSVRC-2012 with a TOP-5 test accuracy of 84.6\%.
+AlexNet was much larger than previous CNNs used for computer vision tasks, such as LeNet.
 It has 60 million parameters and 650,000 neurons, as shown in Figure \ref{Network-AlexNet}.
-It consists of 5 convolutional layers, max-pooling layers, Rectified Linear Units (ReLUs) as non-linearities, three fully-connected layers, and dropout unit.
+It consists of 5 convolutional layers, max-pooling layers, Rectified Linear Units (ReLUs) as non-linearities, three fully connected layers, and a dropout unit.

 \textbf{VGG}\cite{simonyan2014very} is a CNN model proposed by the Visual Geometry Group (VGG) from the University of Oxford.
-This network use more convolutional layers (16, 19 layers) and also achieve good results on ILSVRC-2013.
+This network uses more convolutional layers (16, 19 layers) and also achieves good results on ILSVRC-2013.
 Many subsequent neural networks all follow this network.
-It first use a stack of convolutional layers with small receptive fields in the first layers while previous networks are adopt layers with large receptive fields.
-The smaller receptive fields can reduce the parameters by a wide margin and more non-linearities, and making the learned features more discriminative and also more efficient to training.
+It first uses a stack of convolutional layers with small receptive fields in the first layers while previous networks adopt layers with large receptive fields.
+The smaller receptive fields can reduce the parameters by a wide margin and more non-linearities, making the learned features more discriminative and also more efficient for training.